 South Rim is tourist-equipped

 South Rim gets 90% of the park’s visitors and there’s a good reason for that.
 It’s totally tourist ready.
-There are accommodations, places to eat, visitor centre and camp grounds too.
-There’s also a free shuttle bus service which connects these places with canyon overlooks.
+There are accommodations, places to eat, a visitor centre and campgrounds too.
+There’s also a free shuttle bus service that connects these places with canyon overlooks.
 So your best bet is to park at the visitor centre then use the free bus to get to where you want to go.
 Find out more about the free shuttle bus service here.

 There are entrance fees

 Yep, you gotta pay to get inside the National Park.
 That’s cool though, because that money goes toward its upkeep and all the facilities there that make our visits easier.
 Thanks, America!
 You can find out fee and pass rates here and you can purchase your permits at the entry to the park.